 I updated this article, adding the Hampton Gay photo gallery, in June 2020.
 That week I came across a post that mentions a photographer observing something out of the ordinary at the ruin.
 I found that was curious and a little spooky, as I had seen exactly the same thing a few days previously, but never before.
 It was a heavy piece of black cloth, like a curtain, hanging from a second floor window and moving in the wind.
 It was only in view for a few seconds and I wasn’t able to photograph it, though the other photographer did.
-Since then I’ve seen the cloth several times – it is heavy, like a tarpaulin and now seems less sinister.
+The black cloth later revealed itself to be a tarpaulin.

 There have been several proposals to renovate the Manor.
 The earliest of these came in 1901 from the distinguished architect T.G.
 Jackson, famous for his remodelling of Victorian Oxford and whose work includes the iconic Bridge of Sighs.